jundalisay/superblist/content/en/research/descartes/philosophy/part-2/section-02.md

 ---

+## Physical Space Versus Metaphysical Space

 {{< s v="11">}}  **Space, in reality, is not different from corporeal substance.**
 - It is the same extension which constitutes the nature of body as of space.

-These two things are mutually diverse only as the nature of the genus and species differs from that of the individual, provided we reflect on the idea we have of any body.
+These 2 things are mutually diverse only as the nature of the genus and species differs from that of the individual, provided we reflect on the idea we have of any body.

 For example, we think of a stone.
 - We reject all that is not essential to the nature of the body of a stone.